sillsdev/docu-notion/README.md

 ![image](https://user-images.githubusercontent.com/8448/168929668-f83d7c86-75d2-48e9-940c-84c5268a2854.png)

+## Limitations

+notion-pull is not doing anything smart with regards to previously Published but now not Published documents.
+All it does is ignore every Notion document that doesn't have `status == Publish`.
+So if the old version of the document is still in your file tree when your static site generator (e.g. Docusaurus) runs, then it will appear on your website.
+If it isn't there, it won't.
+If you rename directories or move the document, notion-pull will not realize this and will delete the previously published markdown file.

 # Localization

 Localize your files in Crowdin (or whatever) based on the markdown files, not in Notion.
 For how to do this with Docusaurus, see [Docusaurus i18n](https://docusaurus.io/docs/i18n/crowdin).

+# Automated builds with Github Actions

+Here is a working Github Action script to copy and customize: https://github.com/BloomBooks/bloom-docs/blob/master/.github/workflows/release.yml